 • Improved economics through elimination of machining waste, improved refresh rates in powder bed fusion (PBF), and improved material utilisation in filament fusion (FF).

-• Patient customised implants and improved outcomes through new features and better fit.
+• Patient customized implants and improved outcomes through new features and better fit.

 Aerospace and Medical industry to benefit